LZHcoroda/bandlab_app/README.md

 ## Pre-empt

-The code in the html pages uses in-browser babel and the dev-build of react in the browser.
+The code in the HTML pages uses in-browser babel and the dev-build of React in the browser.

 ## Why Babel?

-Babel allow the use of more advanced JavaScript feature by converting code written in ECMAScript2015+ into backwards-compatible JavaScript that browser can understands and enables me to code React ins JSX
+Babel allow the use of more advanced JavaScript feature by converting code written in ECMAScript2015+ into backwards-compatible JavaScript that the browser can understand and enables me to code React ins JSX

 ## Why React?

-Developing in React help me build a more maintainable and scalable applications while leveraging the feature offered by React Hooks.
+Developing in React help me build a more maintainable and scalable application while leveraging the feature offered by React Hooks.
 In this small demo, it may not add a whole lot but if we needed to change the requirements (e.g. add more samples) I will be able to do that easily and quickly.

 ## Netlify Link

-See the web application without running on local web server!
+See the web application without running on a local web server!

 Link: https://astonishing-rabanadas-eff294.netlify.app/